 Now that we know how to confirm if indeed there’s the problem of high disk usage in Windows 10, let’s take a look at some of the ways to bring down the disk usage.

 Fix 1: Stop Windows Search

-Windows Search helps in searching files on your PC faster but sometimes, Windows Search can cause the problem of high disk usage in Windows 10.
+Windows Search helps in searching files on your PC faster but sometimes, Windows Search can cause the problem of high memory usage in Windows 10.
 One of the ways to bring down the disk usage is to temporarily disable Windows Search.
 Follow these steps –

-2. Type this command: net.exe stop “Windows Search”
+Step 2.
+Type this command: net.exe stop “Windows Search”

 Disabling Windows Search will stop indexing of all files, but you can still conduct search.
 Now check to see if disk usage has reduced.
 If you wish to start Windows Search again, type this command in command prompt: net.exe start “Windows Search”

 A firmware bug in Microsoft ACHI driver called StorACHI.sys can sometimes lead to 100% disk usage.
 To fix this problem, follow these steps –